cmotc/vaLAIR/README.md

   * Low GUI Mode for running a game without a player, in order to behave like a server.
   * I'm sure that there's more but I'll have to come to that.
+  * Add a few features to digitalAndy: Trianges.
+Adjustable Sizes.
+Final images Trimmed to minimum rectangular sizes so I can eliminate the static hitboxes.
+    - Port digitalAndy to Android with a simple pixel-painting interface capable of outputting a configuration file for PC digitalAndy as well as a script.
+    Do it to learn Android app development in Go.